AI Writing Tools for Emails and Social Media: 2026 Guide

 5. Look for SOC 2 and similar certifications: These indicate stronger security practices

-"After our company experienced a data breach through a third-party tool, we switched to AI writing solutions with stronger privacy protections," explains IT director Carlos Rodriguez.
-"Now we carefully evaluate data handling practices before adopting any new AI tools."
+"After our company experienced a data breach through a third-party tool in 2024, we switched to AI writing solutions with stronger privacy protections," explains IT director Carlos Rodriguez.
+"Now we carefully evaluate data handling practices before adopting any new AI tools.
+On-device processing is a non-negotiable requirement for us, especially when dealing with client information."

 Customization and Learning Capabilities